Reliable-Royalty-29/kubernetes-troubleshooting/pods-not-schedulable/Kubectl commands.md

 - After running this command, the taint with the specified key-value pair and effect will be removed from the node.
 This allows pods that were previously restricted by this taint to be scheduled onto the node.

 ---

-Feel free to adjust or expand upon this documentation based on your needs!